Ashlinder/inf2009_team9/README.md

 2. Ensure there is a output directory called '/home/pi/recordings' to store the recordings.

 ## Raspberry Pi Processing Module

+**Automated detection and sending steps for Raspberry PI**

+1. Run Recorder_module.py on the raspberry pi using sudo on CMD,ensure all of the required modules and dependencies are installed and the ONNX model is present on a directory based on the code

 ## PC Model Training & Deployment Module